-STYLE OF THE MANUSCRIPT
+4. PREPARATION OF THE MANUSCRIPT

 Manuscripts should follow the style of the Vancouver agreement detailed in the International Committee of Medical Journal Editors’ revised ‘Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication’, as presented at http://www.ICMJE.org/.

+Units.
 All measurements must be given in SI or SI-derived units.
 Please go to the Bureau International des Poids et Mesures (BIPM) website at http://www.bipm.fr for more information about SI units.

+Abbreviations.
 Abbreviations should be used sparingly – only where they ease the reader’s task by reducing repetition of long, technical terms.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation only.

+Trade names.
 Chemical substances should be referred to by the generic name only.

 Trade names should not be used.
 Drugs should be referred to by their generic names.
 If proprietary drugs have been used in the study, refer to these by their generic name, mentioning the proprietary name, and the name and location of the manufacturer, in parentheses.